 - Algebra I – 7th, 8th, 9th grades during Geometry course

 - Literature – 10th grade during Honors English 10 or CP English 10

 - Biology – 11th grade during Honors Biology or CP Biology

 How many times can a student take a KEYSTONE EXAM?

 Students must demonstrate Proficiency to meet graduation requirements.
 Once a student scores Advanced or Proficient, he/she has met the graduation requirement and is finished with that exam.

 What is the score breakdown for Advanced, Proficient, and Basic?

 Keystone Exam Scale Score Ranges

-Students will receive supplemental instruction in order to prepare for the next attempt at the exam.
-Supplemental instruction will be through our Algebra Standards and Literature Standards 0.5 credit, mandatory courses.
+Students can receive supplemental instruction in order to prepare for the next attempt at the exam.
+Supplemental instruction will be through our Algebra Standards and Literature Standards 0.5 credit courses.